 Form 2220, Underpayment of Estimated Tax by Corporations.
-Form 2220 is used by corporations and trusts filing Form 990-PF to see if the foundation owes a penalty and to figure the amount of the penalty.
-Generally, the foundation isn't required to file this form because the IRS can figure the amount of any penalty and bill the foundation for it.
-However, complete and attach Form 2220 even if the foundation doesn't owe the penalty if:
+Form 2220, is used by corporations and trusts filing Form 990-PF to see if the foundation owes a penalty and to figure the amount of the penalty.
+Generally, the foundation is not required to file this form because the IRS can figure the amount of any penalty and bill the foundation for it.
+However, complete and attach Form 2220 even if the foundation does not owe the penalty if:

-- The annualized income or the adjusted seasonal installment method is used; or The foundation is a "large organization." - The foundation is a "large organization," (see O. Figuring and Paying Estimated

-Tax, later) figuring its first required installment based on the prior year's tax.
-If Form 2220 is attached, check the box on Form 990-PF, Part V, line 8, and enter the amount of any penalty on this line.
+- The annualized income or the adjusted seasonal installment method is used, or - The foundation is a "large organization," (see General Instruction O) computing its first required installment based on the prior year's tax.
+If Form 2220 is attached, check the box on line 8, Part VI, on page 4 of Form 990-PF and enter the amount of any penalty on this line.